xma711/notebook/iot/wsn/arduino/README.md

 Arduino is an open source microcontroller platform.
 It is a microcontroller, which internally has a CPU, memory and I/O ports all on the same chip.

-Arduino developers selected the Atmel Atmega AVR family of microcontroller chips to power the arduino.
+Arduino developers selected the Atmel Atmega AVR family of microcontroller chips to power the Arduino.
 Such a microcontroller has several features built in:
 	- flash memory for storing program codes (only);
 	- SRAM for storing program data (it is RAM);